amureki/amureki.github.io/content/notes/2016-10-21-how-github-uses-github-to-deploy-github.md

 title: How GitHub uses GitHub to develop and deploy GitHub
 date: 2016-10-21
 layout: '../../layouts/BaseLayout.astro'
+description: Insights from GitHub's internal workflow - 500 deploys/week, ChatOps with Hubot, feature flags, and how they dogfood their own platform for everything.
 ---
 So, the talk was from Johannes Nicolai from Enterprise Solutions Engineering team.
 There were almost no marketing stuff, but about their inner structure and flow.